robinpie/fontliberator/README.md

 ## Dependencies

-This is a single Perl script.
-It shells out to a few external tools.
+This script shells out to a few external tools.

 ### Required